Counterparty Capital · April 2026 v2.0

 The Big Picture

 Three acts, one coordinated framework.
 Each law was designed to work with the others.
+And one binding interpretation is already in force.

 • GENIUS Act → Stablecoins finally get a federal rulebook